-Figure 6 shows how those “needy” column’s N/A values were dealt with, using another column’s information.
+Figure 7 shows how those “needy” column’s N/A values were dealt with, using another column’s information.
 First, the “helping” column was divided into several groups, then each group was examined and the value that appeared the most was used to fill in the unknown.
 Since every flight (row) had both “SKY” and “PRECIP” and since we now know the most common precipitation value for each SKY group, filling in the N/A did not represent as much of a problem anymore.

+Or “COSTS”, which also required the creation of a special function, in order to fill it’s N/A values (Fig. 8).
+Both methods were created because we could not find any preexisting one that would yield the same results, in the Pandas library.